 Abstract

 Background & Aims: The incidence of locally acquired hepatitis E increased in recent years across Europe.
-There are only few data on hepatitis E in Romania.
+There are only a few data on hepatitis E in Romania.
 The purpose of our research was to describe and compare hepatitis E and hepatitis A in adult patients.

 Methods: We included all consecutive adult patients with hepatitis E (48) and hepatitis A (152) admitted in the Teaching Hospital of Infectious Diseases, Cluj-Napoca, Romania between January 2017 and August 2019.

 Results: Hepatitis E incidence increased in 2018-2019 compared to 2017.
 The average age in hepatitis E patients was 50.6, while the maximum incidence of hepatitis A in Romania was found in children.
-Two thirds of patients in both groups were men.
+Two-thirds of the patients in both groups were men.
 Compared to hepatitis A, patients with hepatitis E presented a milder course of disease with significantly less modified AST and ALT, bilirubin, prothrombin index and INR levels.
-We found a higher prevalence of comorbidities in hepatitis E patients adjusted for age and gender.
-Severe forms were found in 5 (3.3%) HA patients compared to 12 (25%) of hepatitis E patients, of which 3 died.
+We found a higher prevalence of comorbidities in hepatitis E patients adjusted for age & gender.
+Severe forms were found in 5 (3.3%) hepatitis A patients compared to 12 (25%) of hepatitis E patients, of which 3 died.
 Acute-on-chronic hepatitis E and immunosuppression were found in 6 and 5 patients, respectively.

-Conclusions: Our study shows that hepatitis E is increasing, being usually self-limited and milder compared to hepatitis A. Ribavirin treatment seems to be beneficial in patients with preexisting conditions.
+Conclusions: Our study shows that hepatitis E incidence is increasing, being usually self-limited and milder compared to hepatitis A. Ribavirin treatment seems to be beneficial in patients with preexisting conditions.

 Keywords